nuxeo/nuxeo-ai/addons/nuxeo-ai-aws-core/README.md

 nuxeo.enrichment.save.facets=true
 nuxeo.enrichment.raiseEvent=true
 ```

+    For AWS Textract only, the correct parameters are:
+    ```
+    nuxeo.ai.images.enabled=true
+    nuxeo.enrichment.aws.document.text=true
+    nuxeo.enrichment.aws.document.analyze=false
+    nuxeo.enrichment.save.facets=true
+    ```

 3. Set your AWS credentials [AWS credentials](#credentials).
-3. Start Nuxeo and upload an image.
+4. Start Nuxeo and upload an image.
-4. Wait 10 seconds then look at the document tags and document json `enrichment:items` facet
+5. Wait 10 seconds then look at the document tags and document json `enrichment:items` facet
 ### Configuration Parameters
 You can set these in your `nuxeo.conf`.
 <div class="table-scroll">